-Visit a local museum, peruse artwork online, or look through art books to view images that tell a story.
+Organize a field trip for students to visit a local museum.
+Invite students to peruse artwork online, or look through art books to view images that tell a story.
 Explore the artwork of Diego Rivera.
 Interpret the stories depicted in Faith Ringgold's Neighborhood Quilts.
 And interpret the hidden images in Pablo Picasso's Guernica.

-Write a description of your memory around the edges of your drawing, using Crayola Washable Fine Tip Markers.
+Students write descriptions of their memories around the edges of drawings, using Crayola Washable Fine Tip Markers.

-Trim the irregular edges of your drawing with Crayola Scissors.
+Trim the irregular edges of drawings with Crayola Scissors.

 Glue several drawings on a posterboard with Crayola Washable Glue Sticks to produce a classroom mural.

-Describe your work for the group.
+Students describe their artwork for the classmates.
 How is it similar to other artists' work?
 How is it different?

 This powerful diorama pays tribute to Dr. Martin Luther King, Jr. Celebrate his historic civil rights speech on the step